 For more information on the Medica HealthCare Appeals & Grievances process, how to file an appeal or grievance, or for related forms, please follow this link.
 See sections 8, 9, and 10 of the Evidence of Coverage for additional information.

 If you qualify for extra help with your Medicare Prescription Drug costs, the cost sharing for your medications will generally be lower.
 Depending on the amount of additional help you receive, your copayments in 2020 will be:

 |Level 3||$ 0.00||$ 0.00|

 You also receive assistance with your monthly plan premium.
-This table shows your premium amount for Medica HealthCare Plans depending on the amount of assistance you receive:
+These tables show your premium amount for Medica HealthCare Plans depending on the amount of assistance you receive: